 |Platinum exterior finish|

-Comparing the Key Features of k475 and k575 Coffee Makers.
+Comparing the Key Differences of k475 and k575 Coffee Makers

 The best way to evaluate these two machines is to get the key specifications compared side by side.
-Below you will find the key differences (and similarities) between the K475 and K575:
+Below you will find the key differences between the K475 and K575:

 |Dimensions||10.4 x 13.6 x 13.4 inches||10.43 x 13.63 x 13.45 inches|